oren/oren.github.io/cook/moroccan-chicken/README.md

 * Chicken is done when a thermometer inserted into the meat registers 165° F.
 * Plate, garnish with optional cilantro or parsley leaves, and serve immediately.

+## Notes
+* Cut the chicken into pieces so it's easier to cook.
+* Use raisins instead of cherries because most cherries have additional sugar.

+## Links
 Simplified version of [this](https://urbanblisslife.com/healthy-instant-pot-moroccan-chicken/#recipe).